Sethuram52001/Path-Finding-Visualizer/README.md

 2) Recursive Division - Mazes can be created with recursive division, an algorithm which works as follows: Begin with the maze's space with no walls.
 Call this a chamber.
 Divide the chamber with a randomly positioned wall (or multiple walls) where each wall contains a randomly positioned passage opening within it.
 Then recursively repeat the process on the subchambers until all chambers are minimum sized.
 This method results in mazes with long straight walls crossing their space, making it easier to see which areas to avoid.

 # Getting Started/Installation
-Pretty much the same as the standard react application, so all the usual react-scripts are available on dispose.
+Pretty much the same as the standard react application, so all the usual react-scripts are available to your disposal.
 So, over here I restricted myself to the instructions to only the essentials.
 ## 1. Clone the repository or download the zip
 ```
 git clone https://github.com/Sethuram52001/Path-Finding-Visualizer.git